 EV.
 WM.
-J. HUNTER, D.D., pastor of St. James Methodist Church, Montreal, Que., was born on the 26th of February, 1835, at Philipsburg, Que.
-He received his education at the public schools of Outario, and obtained a second-class certificate when seventeen years of age, on which he taught school two years.
-In 1854 he entered Victoria University, but in 1856 was pressed into the ministry before completing his college course.
-In 1858 he returned to college, and was ordained in 1860 at Kingston by the late Rev. Dr. Stinson.
+J. HUNTER, D.D., pastor of St. James Methodist Church, Montreal, Que., was born on the 26th of R Ev. will J. HOWLER, D.D., paster of St. Junes Internetice end of the public schools of Ontario, and obtained February, 1835, at Philipsburg, Que.
+He received his education at the public schools of Ontario, and obtained a second-class certificate when seventeen years of age, on which he taught school two years, In 1854 he entered Victoria University, but in 1856 was pressed into the ministry before completing his college course, In 1858 he returned to college, and was ordained in 1860 at Kingston by the late Rev. Dr. Stinson.
 Before ordination he served the following charges: Newmarket, Bradford and Dundas.
-Since that he has served the church at Burlington, Clinton, London, Richmond and Queen Street churches, Torouto, Centenary Church, Hamilton, the Dominion Church, Ottawa, Central Church, Toronto, and Queen Street Church a second time, Wesley Church, Hamilton, St. Catharines, Carleton Street, Toronto, and his present charge.
-Under his administration the Dominion Church at Ottawa was erected, and he was permitted to remain a fourth year-a very musual event in Methodism -in order to complete the edifice and place its finances on a sure basis.
-He has filled every office eligible to a uninister of the Methodist Church.
-He has been chairman of District, secretary and president of Conference. a member of every General Conference since the union of Methodism, and a member of many important committees.
+Since that he has served the church at Burlington, Clinton, London, Richmond and Queen Street churches, Toronto, Centenary Church, Hamilton, the Dominion Church, Ottawa, Central Church, Toronto, and Queen Street Church a second time.
+Wesley Church, Hamilton, St. Catharines, Carleton Street, Toronto, and his present charge.
+Under his administration the Dominion Church at Ottawa was erected, and he was permitted to remain a fourth year--a very unusual event in Methodism--in order to complete the edifice and place its finances on a sure basis.
+He has filled every office eligible to a minister of the Methodist Church.
+He has been chairman of District, secretary and president of Conference, a member of every General Conference since the union of Methodism, and a member of many important committees.
 Dr. Hunter has always been a diligent student, and in the midst of a busy pastorate, has pursued special courses of study in biology, physiology and kindred subjects.
-In 1887 he attended a course of lectures in the American Institute of Phrenology and Authropology, and took the diploma of that institution as valedictorian of a very large graduating class.
+In 1887 he attended a course of lectures in the American Institute of Phrenology and Anthropology, and took the diploma of that institution as valedictorian of a very large graduating class.
 Dr. Hunter is an eloquent preacher, a successful lecturer, and a competent administrator.
 He is also a very warm advocate of temperance, and is at present pastor of the largest and most elegant Methodist Church in the world.